zimmski/tavor/README.md

 - #### exec

   Executes a given command for every data generation.
-The validation of the data can be done via the executable and by using additional <code>--exec-*</code> fuzz command options.
+The validation of the data can be done via the executable and by using additional `--exec-*` fuzz command options.

-  For example the following command will execute a binary called <code>validate</code> with the default exec settings which feed the generation via STDIN to the started process and apply no validation at all.
+  For example the following command will execute a binary called `validate` with the default exec settings which feed the generation via STDIN to the started process and apply no validation at all.

   ```bash
   tavor --format-file file.tavor fuzz --exec validate
   ```

-  The method of feeding the generation to the process can be changed using the <code>--exec-argument-type</code> fuzz command option.
-The following command puts the generation into a temporary file which is defined using the environment variable <code>TAVOR_FUZZ_FILE</code>:
+  The method of feeding the generation to the process can be changed using the `--exec-argument-type` fuzz command option.
+The following command puts the generation into a temporary file which is defined using the environment variable `TAVOR_FUZZ_FILE`:

   ```bash
   tavor --format-file file.tavor fuzz --exec validate --exec-argument-type environment
   ```

-  The fuzz command allows to validate the execution using additional <code>--exec-*</code> fuzz command options.
-For example the exit code of the process can be validated to be <code>0</code> using the <code>--exec-exact-exit-code</code> fuzz command option:
+  The fuzz command allows to validate the execution using additional `--exec-*` fuzz command options.
+For example the exit code of the process can be validated to be `0` using the `--exec-exact-exit-code` fuzz command option:

   ```bash
   tavor --format-file file.tavor fuzz --exec validate --exec-exact-exit-code 0